Fusion-Party-Aus/Formal-Documents/Constitution.md

    4. advising the Member that they may do one or both of the following—

-      1. attend the disciplinary meeting and address the DRC at that meeting; or
+      i) attend the disciplinary meeting and address the DRC at that meeting; or

       2. give a written statement to the DRC at any time before the disciplinary meeting; and